 “What we don’t see, we don’t know”

 Update: As my English has improved, so did I notice that what I wrote here was wrong in terminology.
-I have tried to improve this, but this may take away some of the overall readability of what I wrote.
-To understand why I changed, see what I wrote at the following article: http://snowcalmth.com/9838
+The too often clarified misuse of the term “orphan”.
+I have tried to improve this, but this has taken away some of the overall readability of what I wrote.

 Note: Many thanks to “Ark of Hope for Children, Inc.” at the United States of America for their continuous support of what I wrote below, and their support to me in my times of need.
 Without them this article was not possible.